-As one of more than 40 health professionals making up Health24's online expert service, the Hearing Care expert has answered a fair share of over 250 000 questions sent in by our readers to date.
-Read the most frequently-asked questions, and if they don't cover what you need to know, send your question in to the Addiction expert.
+As one of more than 40 health professionals making up Health24's online expert service, the Hearing Care expert has answered a fair share of questions sent in by our readers to date.
+Read the most frequently-asked questions, and if they don't cover what you need to know, post our own question on the Hearing Expert Forum.

 Q: Cost of cochlear implants

 Good day, I would like to find out if there are any medical aids that cover cochlear implants and how much if possible.

 A: Most medical aids cover a part of the implant but seldom if ever, the whole.
 You can find out from each medical aid, to what extend they are willing to assist.
 In most cases the families do fund raising to cover the rest of the costs.
 Please feel free to let me know if you need any further information.

 Q: Hearing classified as disability?

 I have been having hearing problems since childhood due to operation upon operation, infection upon infection.
 At some point I was given hearing aids but it was so uncomfortable that I would rather manage without it.
 Now, years later, my hearing can become so bad that I have to get very powerful hearing aids or the BAHA.
 The ENT is not willing to operate anymore.
 My question is: when am I classified as being disabled?
 The reason for this is, I am in the process of changing jobs, I don’t know if I should disclose this to the possible employer.
 I understand that this will make me more “marketable”, but what if the employer wants to register me as disabled for his EE stats.
 Would I not be requested to submit some form of evidence?
 I hope that you can clear things for me, as I have been in contact with the Department of Labour, but they cannot give me a definite answer.